What this page is — and what it isn't

 The "vibe check" isn't preference.
 It's biological signal.

-Pay attention to it
+Pay attention to it.

-There are two kinds of discomfort in trauma therapy and mistaking one for the other will keep you stuck:
+There are two kinds of discomfort in trauma therapy, and mistaking one for the other will keep you stuck:

-These are not the same.
+They aren't the same.
 Confusing them keeps people either leaving good therapy too early or staying in the wrong one too long.
 Trauma work should be uncomfortable.
 It should not feel unsafe.
 Learning that difference is a core skill — and most people were never taught it.

-A boundary test — and a self-test
+A boundary test — and a self-test.

 What this tests in them